effettot/easy-auto-delete/README.md

 <p align="center"><i>Loved the project? click the :star:</i></p>
 <br>

-Easy Auto Delete is a project crated by volpi_jak .
+Easy Auto Delete is a project crated by effettot.

 This project aim to permit to delete files permanently, easly and securly .

 If you like this Repo, Please click the :star:

 List of `Easy Auto Delete` categories mentioned below

+WORK IN PROGRESS, NOT FINISHED YET

 ## Contents
   - [Installation](#installation)